pvgennip/spul-mqtt-server/README.md

 # SPUL Connector

-> SPUL connector for splitting spul buffers into binary payloads and forwarding it to ConCaVa.
+> SPUL connector for splitting spul buffers into payloads and forwarding it to MQTT.

 ## Documentation